bjornhandersson/HilbertIndex/README.md

 # HilbertIndex

-Fast geospatial index to solve "nearest neighbour at any range" and "within" queries using Hilbert space-filling curve.
+Fast geospatial index to solve "nearest neighbor at any range" and "within" queries using Hilbert space-filling curve.